Zazk0u/new-bl-sdk-mods/object_relocator/ReadMe.md

 Requirements:
 https://bl-sdk.github.io/willow2-mod-db/mods/uemath/

+HOW TO USE:

 1:
-Activate the editor mode, then press the pick up object keybind while looking at an interactive object.
+Activate the editor mode, then press the pick up object keybind while looking at an interactive object.<br/>
 The object will now be held in front of you.

 2: